Republicans Outline Biggest Tax-Code Overhaul In A Generation

 President Trump and GOP congressional leaders have outlined their plan for the most sweeping overhaul of the federal tax code in more than three decades.

-They're proposing deep cuts in both individual and corporate tax rates, saying that will help to supercharge a slow-growing economy, according to a document of the framework obtained by NPR's Tamara Keith.
+They're proposing deep cuts in both individual and corporate tax rates, saying that will help supercharge a slow-growing economy, according to a document of the framework obtained by NPR's Tamara Keith.

 "If we do this, we will create millions of new jobs for our people, and bring many, many businesses back to our shores," Trump said Tuesday, on the eve of the rollout.
 He described the proposed overhaul as "massive tax cuts that our country desperately needs to thrive, to grow, to prosper."